 Installing a Shower Door (pivot)

-Shower screen doors are those which comprise one glass panel, which either slides, pivots or folds for entry.
-If you are replacing or installing such a screen, then follow these instructions.
+Shower screen doors comprise one glass panel, which either slides, pivots or folds for entry.
+If you are replacing or installing such a screen, follow these instructions.

 - Tape measure